-Western Zambia’s topography is largely defined by two of its biggest rivers: the Zambezi and the Kafue, both of which have carved wide valleys into Zambia’s plateaus over the millennia.
+Western Zambia’s topography is primarily defined by two of its most significant rivers: the Zambezi and the Kafue, which have carved broad valleys into Zambia’s plateaus over the millennia.
 Heavy rains from November to January cause them to swell over onto the surrounding grasslands, creating extensive, swampy floodplains for a few months each year.
-Several pans dot the region and some hold water year-round.
+Several pans dot the region, and some hold water year-round.

 At the extreme west, Kalahari sand dominates, while miombo woodland, papyrus swamps, and a handful of evergreen forests make up the remaining major flora.
 The region suffered during southwest Africa’s border conflicts of the 1970s and 80s, and it’s still one of Zambia’s least developed areas.

 These days its parks are bouncing back fiercely, and new tar roads east of the Zambezi are making access significantly more manageable.

 Western Zambia encompasses the wildest stretch of the Zambezi River, and its highlights are equally untamed.

 A handful of isolated lodges and camps make the most of the area’s aquatic riches, offering challenging but exceptional tiger and bream fishing opportunities.